chovanecm/ftp2webdav/README.md

 # FTP to WebDAV Gateway

-This project sets up an FTP server that proxies requests to a WebDAV server.
-It includes a reverse proxy to monitor HTTP communication and tweak HTTP headers to the WebDAV server.
+This project starts an FTP server that uses a WebDAV connection as its backend.
+This allows a regular FTP client to manipulate files stored in a WebDAV repository.

 ## Prerequisites